gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Changelog ==

-= 3.1 (September 12, 2014) =
+= 3.1 (December 1, 2014) =
-* Added: use of sandbox constant
+* Added: Use of Sandbox constant
-* Fixed: whitespace consistency
+* Fixed: Whitespace consistency
-* Fixed: lots of logging updates for verbosity
+* Fixed: Lots of logging updates for verbosity
-* Fixed: do not take any create action on inactive feeds
+* Fixed: Do not process inactive feeds
-* Fixed: ability to sort the order of feeds list
+* Fixed: Ability to sort the order of feeds list
-* Fixed: feed select boxes are all sorted alphabetically now
+* Fixed: Feed select boxes are all sorted alphabetically now
+* Fixed: Localization functionality - added Text Domain information
+* Added: Romanian translation - thanks [@ArianServ](https://www.transifex.com/accounts/profile/ArianServ/)!
-* Fixed: feeds primary key can now be used to update previous records properly.
-For example, formA two SF tables worth of data -- contact & address.
+* Added: Feeds primary key can now be used to update previous records properly.
-    You can create an address feed and a contact feed.
-If the address feed is ordered before the contact feed in the feed list, you can use the contact feeds primary key to map to the address primary key.
-This is helpful to map true relationships is SF.
+    * For example, "Form A" has two SF tables worth of data -- Contact & Address.
+You can create an Address feed and a Contact feed.
+If the Address feed is ordered before the Contact feed in the feed list, you can use the Contact feed's Primary Key to map to the Address Primary Key.
+This is helpful to map true relationships in Salesforce.
-* Fixed: any feed can map foreign keys to primary keys, thus mapping rich relationship in SF.
-For example, formB has five dependent SF tables worth of data -- contact, opportunities, opportunity contacts, contact, tribute.
-Now you can create a contact, have it linked to opportunities.
-But also create a second contact and map that as well as the opportunity to a custom tribute table.
-Very fancy.
+* Added: Any feed can map foreign keys to primary keys, thus mapping rich relationship in SF.
+    *  For example, Form B has five dependent Salesforce tables worth of data -- Contact, Opportunities, Opportunity Contacts, Contact, Tribute.
+Now you can create a Contact, have it linked to Opportunities.
+But also create a second Contact and map that as well as the Opportunity to a custom Tribute table.
+It's very fancy - see the Frequently Asked Questions for more information.

 = 3.0.6.3 (September 12, 2014) =
 * Fixed: Removed field var_dump